shsteindorsson/cooper_client/README.md

 ### What are the pros and cons of client-side processing/calculation ?

 #### Pros
+- It can, under some circumstances, mean more processing power
 - It makes scaling easier because computational load is not increased with each new user
-  - only increases storage but does not increase computational load on server
+  - Only increases storage but does not increase computational load on server
-  - hence, less server-cost
+  - Hence, less server-cost

 #### Cons
-- client-side resources will be more of an issue
+- Client-side resources can be more of an issue
-  - f.ex. hardware capabilities and software compatibility on client-side
+  - F.ex. hardware capabilities and software compatibility on client-side
-- calculation can not be written in any language or framework without it affecting the client-side
+- Software (calculations) can not be written in any language or framework without it affecting the client-side
-- with server-side computation, more of the debugging is focused on a single target rather than, possibly, multiple client-side scenarios
+- With server-side computation, more of the debugging is focused on a single target rather than, possibly, multiple client-side scenarios
 - Security, some processing should never be done client-side (banking f.ex.)